 - Clearly defined rules and procedures

-Bow Wow Beach is open everyday* during the season from 8:00 AM until DUSK. *See Maintenance.
-The season runs from Mid-March to December 1 each year, but is also weather dependent.
+Bow Wow Beach is open every day during the season from 8 am until Sunset. *See Maintenance.
+The season runs from Mid-March to December 1 each year but is also weather dependent.

-Bow Wow Beach is CLOSED every Thursday morning during open season from 8:00 AM until 11:00 AM for weekly park maintenance.
+Bow Wow Beach is CLOSED every Thursday morning during the open season from 8 am until 11 am for weekly park maintenance.

 Bow Wow Beach is owned and operated by the City of Stow.
 Donations are gratefully accepted.
 Donations will be collected at the park by Parks and Recreation staff on a daily basis from the new secure donation station.
 The City funds ongoing costs for the dog park including fencing and fence maintenance, waste bag supply, lake water testing, mowing and weed control, trash collection, beach clean up, and utilities.

 Licensing your dog is required by Ohio law.
 The City of Stow requires that dogs be licensed to attend Bow Wow Beach.
 To obtain a dog license in Summit County, contact the Summit County Fiscal Office - Services Division at 330-630-7226 or visit the Summit County website.